OleVik/grav-plugin-presentation/README.md

 ##### Center content

-To center content in the slide, when Reveal.s has `display: 'flex'` set, you need to add `justify-content: center` to the slides.
+To center content vertically in the slide, when Reveal.js has `display: 'flex'` set, you need to add `justify-content: center` to the slides.
 This is as simple as adding the following to a Page's FrontMatter:

 ```
 style: